arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 k) Never listen even for a moment to those who want you to deprioritize family, faith etc around money/work.
 They are going to be unhappy, don't follow them.
 This applies even if they parade their filthy lucre and results.
 You don't want to have their funeral.

 l) Assemble a set of elders with virtue and stick with them across decades given the grace.
 I was fortunate.. this was another one that I got very, very right.
-They will represent the true market, one that is not a voting machine.. but the weighing machine.
+They will represent the true market, one that is not a voting machine.. but the weighing machine [5].

 The remaining one truth, I hold that close to chest.
 It cost a fair bit and I suspect everybody has to pay a price.
 Happy trails.